Phones · Resale guide

 Common Scams to Watch For (India 2026)

-Google Account Lock (FRP).
-This is a classic.
-The phone looks clean, but after a factory reset, it asks for the previous owner’s Google account credentials.
-If you can’t get those, the phone is essentially a brick.
-ALWAYS insist on the seller factory resetting the phone in front of you and completing the initial setup process to ensure FRP is removed before you pay.
+Google Account (FRP) Lock.
+This is the most common trap.
+A seller might present a seemingly clean phone, but after a factory reset, it will ask for the previous owner’s Google account credentials.
+Without these, the phone is a brick.
+ALWAYS insist the seller factory reset the phone in front of you and complete the initial setup to ensure no lock is active.

 Seller’s Guide — How to Maximize Your iQOO Z9 Resale